phpdude/django-template-names/README.markdown

 # [Django Template Names](https://github.com/phpdude/django-template-names/) v0.2.0 - templates names normalization helper.

-Django Template Names is small mixin which allows you simply normalize your CBV templates names.
+Django Template Names is a small mixin which allows you to simply normalize your CBV templates names.

-TemplateNames mixin provide you implementation for get_template_names() which generates tuple of templates names.
+TemplateNames mixin provides you implementation for get_template_names() which generates a tuple of templates names.

 Templates names depends on app name and CBV object class name.
-This allows you forget about manual editing template_name variable everytime and make templates names standard way built.
+This allows you to forget about manually editing the template_name variable every time and provides a standard automatic build of the template names.

 ### Installation